Malathy Lakshman: Career

-Malathy’s major breakthrough came with the chart-topping hit "Manmadha Rasa" from the Tamil film Thiruda Thirudi (2003), composed by Dhina.
-She was offered the song after the composer heard her voice in the track "Vaadi Machhiniyae" from Parthiban Kanavu.
-The song’s massive success made her a household name across South India, later being remade in Telugu and Kannada.
+Malathy's major breakthrough came with the chart-topping hit "Manmadha Rasa" from the Tamil film Thiruda Thirudi (2003), composed by Dhina.
+The song's success made her a household name across Tamil Nadu, later the song was remade in Telugu and Kannada.
 Following the success of Manmadha Rasa, she became a popular choice for energetic folk and dance numbers.
-She went on to deliver a string of hits such as "Umma Umma" (Adithadi), "Matha Matha Mathanu" (Varnajalam), "Saapida Vaadaa" (Kuthu), and "Kumbida Pona Deivam" (Thirupaachi), which captured Tamil audiences.
-In Telugu, she achieved enormous success with "Aa Ante Amalapuram" from Arya (2004), along with popular songs in Shankar Dada M.B.B.S., Anandam Anandamaye, Donga Dongadi, and Shiv Shankar, making her one of the most sought-after female playback singers in Telugu cinema.
+She went on to deliver hits such as "Umma Umma" (Adithadi), "Matha Matha Mathanu" (Varnajalam), "Saapida Vaadaa" (Kuthu), and "Kumbida Pona Deivam" (Thirupaachi), which captured Tamil audiences.
+In Telugu, she gave hits such as "Aa Ante Amalapuram" from Arya (2004), along with popular songs in Shankar Dada M.B.B.S., Anandamanandamaye, Donga Dongadi, and Siva Shankar.

-Malathy is also renowned for her versatility and vocal mimicry, possessing the rare ability to sing in over 40 different voice styles, emulating legendary singers and performers such as K. B. Sundarambal, Dr. Vijayalakshmi Navaneethakrishnan, Bangalore Ramani Ammal, Manorama, S. Varalakshmi, the Soolamangalam Sisters, Usha Uthup, Shubha Mudgal, and Alka Yagnik.
-Malathy has stated that "Manmadha Rasa" was a turning point in her career.
-She credits composers Deva, Vidyasagar, Devi Sri Prasad, and Dhina for shaping her musical identity and giving her the space to explore her energetic and distinctive vocal style.